What is a colon cancer screening?

 Many people develop polyps in their colon, and very few are cancerous.
 However, because polyps don’t cause symptoms unless they grow large, it’s important to have a colonoscopy to detect them when they’re small and more easily treated.

 What happens during the colonoscopy phase of the screening?

 Before having your colonoscopy, you’ll need to fast and drink a special liquid or take pills to help empty your bowels completely.
 When you are prepped for the procedure, we will insert an IV to administer sedation to make sure you are relaxed throughout the entire procedure.

-During the procedure, you'll lie on an exam table on your left side and the long, thin, flexible colonoscope will be passed through your anus and rectum, all the way through your large intestine.
-Air will be pumped into your colon to gently expand it and make it easier to see.
-A special camera at the end of the colonoscope will take video images as it moves through the colon, transmitting those images to a monitor where the doctor can view them.
+During the procedure, a long, thin, flexible colonoscope will be passed through your anus and rectum, and then all the way through your colon, or large intestine.
+Air will be pumped into your colon to gently expand it and make things easier to see.
+A special tiny camera at the end of the colonoscope will take video images as it moves through the colon, transmitting those images to a monitor where the doctor can view them.
 If a polyp or abnormal area is seen, the polyp can be removed or a tissue sample can be taken using special instruments designed to be used through the scope.
-The polyp or tissue sample will be sent to a lab for evaluation.
+The polyp or tissue sample is then sent to a lab for evaluation.